AdamRisberg/react-image-magnifiers/README.md

 ## SideBySideMagnifier Props

+**mouseActivation:** Sets the mouse method for zooming in/out.
+Accepts: "click" or "doubleClick".
+Can also import the MOUSE_ACTIVATION constants to assist.
+Type: string, Default: "click".

+**touchActivation:** Sets the touch method for zooming in/out.
+Accepts: "tap", "doubleTap", or "longTouch".
+Can also import the TOUCH_ACTIVATION constants to assist.
+Type: string, Default: "tap".

 **alwaysInPlace:** Activate in place mode, which displays the zoomed image in the same place instead of to the side.
 By default, the component goes into this mode automatically whenever there isn't enough room to display the zoomed image alongside.
 Type: boolean, Default: false.

 **switchSides:** Displays the zoomed image on the left side of the preview, instead of the right side.
 Regardless of the intended side, the zoomed image will be displayed in place if there isn't enough room available.